3UU/wordpress-shariff-wrapper/trunk/readme.txt

 Of course you can use all other options in that shorttag as well.

 = Q: Can I add [shariff] on all posts? =
-A: Yes, check out the plugin options page.
+A: Yes, check out the plugin options.

 = Q: But I want to hide it on a single post! =
 A: Do you really know what you want? ;-) However, it is possible.
 Write anywhere in your post "hideshariff".
 It will be removed and Shariff will not be added.
-This will make it compatible with the other plugin "Shariff for Wordpress".
 You can also use "/hideshariff" to write "hideshariff" in your post.
+You might also want to take a look at the Shariff meta box on the right side of your post edit screen.

-= Q: What are the differences between these two plugins? =
+= Q: What are the differences between the two Shariff plugins? =
 A: One is developed by us, one by someone else. ;-) The main difference is that this plugin has a few more options and a great support. :-) Neither of the plugins are "official" or directly developed by Heise.

 = Q: Does it work with a CDN? =
 A: Yes.

-= Q: Pinterest does not show an image =
+= Q: Pinterest does not show an image! =
 A: You can add media="http://wwww.example.com/yourImage.png" within the [shariff] shorttag or add it in on the plugin options page - of course with the link to your image.